nikhilahuja22/CPE466-Project/JavaApplication3/README.txt

+The program has two main functions - one in Project.java and one in KChooser.java.
+Project.java contains the primary software functionality.

+=

 Our project uses the kNN algorithm to classify users into their likely income class.

 The program first prompts the user for three attributes; age, education level, and hours worked per week.
 This is sufficient for classification, but several filters, such as race and sex, can be applied to reduce the dataset.